Anish-100/AWS-CloudHacks-2026/lambda.md

 | User accepts a suggestion | `post_suggestion_input` |
 | User rejects a suggestion | `post_suggestion_input` (deletes non-taken suggestions) |

+> **Note:** Bedrock (Nova Micro) is reserved for a future recommendations Lambda — removed from CSV ingestion to avoid throttling.

 ---

 ## All Lambdas